What is a Clickwrap Agreement?

 How does DocuSign Click work?

-Not only is DocuSign Click easy for end-users, it’s easy for organizations to implement.
-Click automatically generates a snippet of code, and all you have to do is embed it in your existing website or app.
-You can also share a link to the agreement directly with specific users that directs them to a DocuSign-hosted landing page where users can view the agreement—perfect for capturing consent to new agreement versions—or paste the URL onto your website.
+DocuSign Click is easy for organizations to implement..
+You can embed the clickwrap agreement on a page on your website with custom code that is automatically generated by DocuSign Click.
+You can also share a link to the agreement directly with specific users that directs them to a DocuSign-hosted landing page where users can view and sign the agreement.
 For developers, there’s a Click API so you can manage and implement clickwrap agreements in your DocuSign integrations.

 When should you use Click vs eSignature?